"Life is really simple, but we insist on making it complicated."

 Recognize Your Conditioning

-As you look inward, you may notice a sort of “programming” within—a set of beliefs and expectations that shape your perception of yourself and the world.
+As you look inward, you may begin to notice a kind of programming within—a set of beliefs and expectations that shape how you see yourself and the world.
+This conditioning is impersonal.
+Since childhood, external influences—parents, schools, religion, culture—have molded your sense of right and wrong, success and failure, and how life “should” be.

 "Recognize that people act out of their conditioning.
 You have begun to transcend yours."